CivicDataLab/NLP-Experiments-with-Judicial-Data/POCSO/README.md

 ## How to run this experiment?

 1. **Step 1:** Convert PDFs of the judgments into TXT format.
 OpenNyAI's NLP Models take TXT as inputs.
-This codebook has details on cdoing this conversion[PDF_Txt_Conversion](https://github.com/CivicDataLab/NLP_Justice/blob/main/POCSO/PDF_Txt_Conversion.ipynb)
+This codebook has details on doing this conversion: [PDF_Txt_Conversion](https://github.com/CivicDataLab/NLP_Justice/blob/main/POCSO/PDF_Txt_Conversion.ipynb)
 2. **Step 2:** Select a sample space of judgments to perform the experiment.
 We selected 51 POCSO judgments from 1764 judgments delivered. eCourts does not have a judgment PDF for all of it - so took only those judgments that have a PDF on eCourts.
 Details of this filtering process is in this codebook - [POCSO_filter](https://github.com/CivicDataLab/NLP_Justice/blob/main/POCSO/Filtering_POCSO_Cases.ipynb)
 3. **Step 3:** Summarise the 51 selected POCSO judgments using OpenNyAI's Extractive Summariser.
 This will create 5 types of summaries for each judgment.
     - Preamble Summary